vitormdandrade/subwatch-legal/terms.md

 ## 8. Termination

-You can stop using SubWatch at any time by uninstalling it.
+You can stop using Offsub at any time by uninstalling it.
 I may discontinue the app with reasonable notice through the Google Play listing.
 If I discontinue the app, existing installs continue to work on your device; I am not obligated to issue retroactive refunds except where required by Google Play policy or consumer law.

 ## 9. Changes